mpettersson/InterviewReview/InterviewReview.md

 #### Miscellaneous
+- Decision Problem
+    * A problem with (ONLY) a yes or no answer.
+- Lexicographic, Lexical, Dictionary Order
+    * A generalization of the alphabetical order.
 - Birthday Paradox
     * With 23 people, there is a 50% chance that two will share the same birthday.
     * With 70 people, there is a 99.9% chance that two will share the same birthday.
 - Unified Modeling Language (UML)
     * General purpose modeling language.
     * Defines a stand way to visualize the behavior and structure of a system.